Imba456/explaining_with/README.md

 # Explaining with
-A repository holding a range of PBIX and other references files used for the blog series 'Explaning with'
+A repository holding references files used for the blog series 'Explaning with'

-## Explaning with PBI
+## Power BI
 - Boxplots in Power BI without custom visuals